-Perfect Circle was appointed under Scape Group's National Built Environment Consultancy Services framework to provide design consultancy services, leading a multidisciplinary team on the £24 million scheme to transform the site.
+Perfect Circle was appointed under SCAPE’s National Built Environment Consultancy Services framework to provide design consultancy services, leading a multidisciplinary team on the £24 million scheme to transform the site.
 Construction partners include Morgan Sindall Construction and Design Engine Architects as a sub-consultant.

 The extension strategy required new academic buildings, student residential accommodation, arrivals pavilion and structural landscaping.
-The scheme design also included a series of communal study and social spaces and external courtyards and gardens, with strategic landscape planting around the perimeter of the campus.
+The sustainable scheme design also involved a series of communal study and social spaces.
+This included external courtyards and gardens with strategic landscape planting around the perimeter of the campus.

 This project represents AUB’s first experience with Perfect Circle.
-After signing up to the framework, Perfect Circle has given the university access to an efficient direct-award procurement route, complete with the breadth of expertise provided by its supply chain, to deliver what will be a BREEAM Very Good project.
+After signing up to the framework, Perfect Circle has given the university access to an efficient direct-award procurement route, complete with the breadth of expertise provided by its supply chain.

 The 9,000 square metre placemaking project provides 269 cluster flats sharing a communal kitchen area; 23 apartments with their own kitchen facilities and five accessible studios.
 In addition, pedestrian and cycle routes, with improved lighting now connect nearby locations, combined with secure integrated bike storage to support sustainable travel.